 People of all ages are prone to feeling cranky when they do not get enough sleep, and Alzheimer’s disease sometimes causes seniors to not feel rested after waking up in the morning.
 Promoting good sleep habits is important, and exercise is one way to make sure your loved one is tired enough to go to bed at the normal time.
 It is important to avoid exercising too close to bedtime because the increased blood flow and endorphins can keep your loved one awake.
 For the best results, encourage your loved one to exercise early in the day and stop heavy activity one to two hours before bedtime.

 Every senior living with Alzheimer’s deserves high-quality Alzheimer’s care.
 North Coast, NSW, families can rely on the caregivers at Home Care Assistance to keep their loved ones safe while managing the symptoms of the disease.
 Using our Cognitive Therapeutics Method, our caregivers help seniors regain a sense of pride and accomplishment while slowing the rate of cognitive decline.
-Call one of our friendly Care Managers today at 1300 LIVE-IN or (02) 6646 3527 to learn about our patent approach to Alzheimer’s care or to hire a dedicated caregiver for your senior loved one.
+Call one of our friendly Care Managers today at (02) 6646 3527 to learn about our patent approach to Alzheimer’s care or to hire a dedicated caregiver for your senior loved one.